vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 passenger, the officers ordered me and the other dark-skinned passenger off the bus.
 Apparently they had not found what they were looking for and seemed quite determined to make a bust :confused:.
-While packing up my belongings to exit the bus, the female officer runs through my belongings and accidentally drops my Macbook Air, picks it up and tells me it is alright.
+While packing up my belongings to exit the bus, the female officer rummages through my belongings and accidentally drops my Macbook Air, picks it up and tells me it is alright.
+For a split second my mind races to the hell I'll have to venture through if the laptop ends up defective and I would have to setup a new laptop with all of my build environments and rewrite all the uncommitted code on my trusty old pal.
+I would end up loosing days installing all of my junk -- Jeez!
 Obviously I take her word for it because she must be an expert in assessing the state of electronic devices as she is also an expect in singling out which rows on buses from Amsterdam "smells like they hosts weed-trafficking passengers :unamused:.
+God forbid I talk back to a police officer.

 <div class="element img">
   <img src="https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/harassed_in_munich/friend.png" alt="One of the officers that checked me for possession of narcotics next to their unmarked vehicle.">
 </div>

-We're taken out of the bus and the officers help themselves to a power trip by having me take off my shoes in front of the office of Mercedes-Benz in Munich while rummaging through my personal belongings for a second time.
-Pedestrians walk past and gawk at the display and bikers coast by glancing at the theatric involving the police and a few richly colored fellows.
-There is so much wrong with this image and how subliminally dots are connected but I am no authority in psychology and neuroscience so I abstain from further comments.
+We're taken out of the bus and the officers help themselves to a power trip by having me take off my shoes in front of the wonderful offices of Mercedes-Benz and Ernst and Young in Munich while they rummage through my personal belongings for a second time.
+Pedestrians walk past and gawk at the display and bikers coast by glancing at the theatrics involving the police and a few richly colored gentlemen.
+There is so much wrong with this image and how subliminally dots are being connected but I am no authority in psychology and neuroscience so I abstain from further comments.

 <div class="element img">
   <img src="https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/harassed_in_munich/office.png" alt="The Mercedes-Benz office in front of which the ordeal began.">
 </div>

 The funny thing is that I haven't once been involved with any offense but at this moment it sure doesn't feel like I'm a law-abiding citizen.
+That probably isn't the intent of such operations, but it does reflect the result.
 Every corner of my luggage is scrutinized and hardly a word is uttered towards me as I undergo this ordeal.
 I don't feel like a respected citizen of the European Union at all.
-I don't feel protected, by the people that are there to protect and serve..
+I don't feel protected, by the people that are there to protect and serve.

 At some point I am informed that my African brother and I are to enter into the unmarked police vehicles for further processing at the precinct based on